Food Safety Program

 We issue permits and regularly inspect all UW permanent food facilities, restaurants, stores, cafeterias, mobile food facilities, and catering services to ensure they maintain the standards of safe food handling and cleanliness set forth in the Washington State Retail Food Code.

-Temporary food service events
+Food service at events

-Temporary event organizers are responsible for ensuring their food vendors are aware of our requirements.
+Organizers of temporary events are responsible for ensuring their food vendors are aware of our requirements.

 Please visit the Temporary Food Service Permit webpage for more information on obtaining permits for your special events.